hhko/Learning-Akka.NET/README.md

    - Send - Communicate by Path : **Put**, **Remove**, **Send**
    - Send - Communicate by Path with localAffinity : **localAffinity: true**
    - SendToAll - Communicate by Path
-   - SendToAll - Communicate by Path with ExcludeSelf
+   - SendToAll - Communicate by Path with ExcludeSelf : **excludeSelf: true**
 1. **Cluster Client**
    - Communicate with Cluster by Path
    - Communicate with Cluster by Topic